solidusio-contrib/solidus_product_feed/README.md

 implemented.
 An RSS link is automatically appended to the `<head>` tag in the `layouts/spree_application` file.

-## Note on Versions

-The master branch tracks the 1.0 version of this gem, which has some major changes from its predecessor `spree_product_feed`.
-The 1.0 version is cleaner, more extensible, and more correct at the expense of compatibility.

-We also have a [`~> 0.1.0` version](https://github.com/solidusio-contrib/solidus_product_feed/tree/v0.1)
-which is a direct port of `spree_product_feed` with minimal changes.

 ## Installation

 Add the gem to your `Gemfile`: